paulcwarren/spring-content-docs/docs/index.md

 # Spring Content

-Content management functionality for Spring.
+Cloud-Native Content Services for Spring.

-Ideal for creating websites, content management systems and other applications that have to manage rich-content such as images, documents and videos.
+Ideal for creating websites, content management systems and other applications that have to manage rich-content such as documents, images and video.

 #### Features

+- Standardized content access no matter where it lives
-- Easily wrap content with metadata
+- Easily wrap content with metadata to add meaning
+- Search inside content
-- Transform content into different forms with its extensible Rendtion mechanism
+- Transform content into different formats with an extensible Rendtion mechanism
-- Fully integrated into Spring Data and Spring Data REST

 #### Modules